 The Bacardi Bottling Corporation is one of many companies who use X-Rite technology to control the color of their products.
 Using an X-Rite benchtop spectrophotometer, they measure the color of the raw ingredients, then calculate a recipe that will provide the perfect Mojito color and taste.
 Once a sample batch is blended, they measure again to make sure it meets color tolerances before they mix the full production batch in order to identify any problems before 10,000 gallons are wasted.

-There’s even a Munsell standard for grading canned pumpkin, so you know the one you choose from the store shelf will create the perfect shade of deliciousness that everyone will want to try… instead of green.
+There's even a Munsell standard for grading canned pumpkin, so you know the one you choose from the store shelf will create the perfect shade of deliciousness that everyone will want to try.

-This holiday as you’re preparing your holiday feast, why not try an experiment of your own… marsala mashed potatoes anyone?
+As you are preparing your holiday feast, why not try a color experiment of your own?